Free shipping on all US orders over $69

 Does Laundry Powder clog pipes or cause plumbing issues?

 No!
 Our Laundry Powder is ultra-concentrated and made entirely from baking soda, washing soda, and soap — no fillers!
-It should dissolve completely in the wash cycle, provided the water reaches at least 60 degrees fahrenheit.
+It should dissolve completely in the wash cycle, provided the water reaches at least 60 degrees Fahrenheit.
 Most machines reach this temperature, even on the ‘cold’ cycle.
 However, the water may not get warm enough using the ‘tap cold’ setting or if it is particularly cold outside when you're doing laundry.

 We also recommend using only a small amount of powder (1 tablespoon for standard machines and 1/2 tablespoon in high efficiency machines) and placing the powder on the bottom of the drum before adding clothes.